polyseam/cndi/README.md

 ## templates 🏗️

-Templates are YAML files which define a relationship between prompts and outputs.
+Templates are YAML files which define a relationship between prompts and file outputs.
 To learn more about building new CNDI Templates and distributing them to your team, checkout the
 [CNDI Template Authoring Guide](./docs/template-authoring.md).
 To request new